Website Policies; Center on Knowledge Translation for Disability and Rehabilitation Research (KTDRR)

 Attribution and Disclaimer Statement

-The Center on Knowledge Translation for Disability and Rehabilitation Research (KTDRR) is funded 100 percent at $750,000 per project year under grant #H133A120012 from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) in the U.S. Department of Education's Office of Special Education and Rehabilitative Services (OSERS).
+The Center on Knowledge Translation for Disability and Rehabilitation Research (KTDRR) is funded under grant number 90DPKT0001 from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR).
+NIDILRR is a Center within the Administration for Community Living (ACL) Department of Health and Human Services (HHS).
+The contents of this website do not necessarily represent the policy of NILDRR/ACL/HHS and you should not assume endorsement by the federal government.
 The KTDRR project is operated by AIR, which is an Equal Employment Opportunity/Affirmative Action Employer and is committed to affording equal employment opportunities for all individuals in all employment matters.
 Neither AIR nor the KTDRR project discriminate on the basis of age, sex, race, color, creed, religion, national origin, sexual orientation, marital or veteran status, or the presence of a disability.
-However, these contents do not necessarily represent the policy of the U.S. Department of Education, and you should not assume endorsement by the Federal government.

-Unless otherwise specified, Contents © 2012-2016 AIR.
+Unless otherwise specified, Contents © American Institutes for Research.
 All graphics are the property of AIR or the respective copyright holder and may not be duplicated without prior written permission.
 Other trademarks are the properties of the respective owners, and may or may not be used under license.

 Data Collection: We log HTTP requests to our server.
 This means that we know the originating IP address (e.g. 127.0.0.1) of a user agent requesting a URL.
 We also know the Referrer and User-Agent information accompanied with an HTTP request.
 We analyze the log files monthly to determine which files are most requested and the referring site or user agent which prompted the request.
 Occasionally we conduct voluntary online surveys on a specific topic.